akselsio/blog/_posts/2019-01-22-taka-quite-a-journey.md

 - <b>expo</b> react-native but without the headache : ok, <u>that's the best choice</u>

 <br /><br />
-## After, we need to compute our journeys
+## After that, we need to compute our journeys

 Open Trip Planner seems to be the most popular solution.

 It:

 - ✔️ has a documentation
 - ✔️ <a href="http://docs.opentripplanner.org/en/latest/Deployments/" target="_blank">seems to be used by many in production</a>
-- ✔️ is <a href="https://github.com/opentripplanner/OpenTripPlanner">open source</a>
+- ✔️ is <a href="https://github.com/opentripplanner/OpenTripPlanner" target="_blank">open source</a>
 - ￼❌ ￼is written in JAVA, but no one can be perfect after all
 - ￼❌ has many issues
 - ✔️ seems in active development